 It follows that if a cat is chronically stressed, she may turn to excessive grooming as a means of dispelling her anxiety.
 Some veterinary behaviorists are now starting to talk about “obsessive-compulsive disorders” in cats, something that was previously limited to neurotic people.
 And some of the conventional treatments are the same — antidepressants like Elavil, and other drugs that modify brain chemistry, such as Buspar or Prozac.

 One of the best and simplest modalities for treating stressed-out cats is flower essence therapy.
 Flower essences, also called flower remedies, are prepared from the flowering parts of certain plants.
 They are similar to aromatherapy or homeopathy in that they work on the “energetic” field of the emotions rather than physically.
 They are completely safe and will not interfere with any other treatment, whether conventional or alternative.
-Spirit Essences makes several formulas that for cats with skin and coat problems:
+Jackson Galaxy Solutions has several formulas that for cats with skin and coat problems:

 - Skin Soother is designed for itchy cats, including those with parasite challenges and allergies.